 Explosives Safety Munitions Risk Management (ESMRM) Course for Planners, Logisticians and Explosives Safety Staff

 ESMRM is the overarching NATO policy (ALP-16) that defines roles and responsibilities with respect to risk management on NATO missions, and describes the risk management process to be followed if criteria in NATO standards AASTP-1 and AASTP-5 cannot be met.
 MSIAC was asked by the US DoD Explosives Safety Board to develop a three day ESMRM course.
-This recently developed course will very likely be provided two times in 2020:
+This recently developed course has been provided one time in 2020:

 MSIAC National Exchange of Information Databases

 With respect to Munitions Transport and Storage Safety, MSIAC maintains databases on the following subjects: hazard classification, accidents, explosion effects software, and nationally approved structures.
 These are available on the MSIAC portal. https://portal.msiac.nato.int

 To allow easy searching in the accident database, the MSIAC Accident Database Exchange (MADx) has been developed.
 MADx has over 14,500 contributions from US, UK, Canada, France, Australia, The Netherlands, Belgium and Germany, and has been made available to governmental users from those nations.
 MSIAC invites future contributions from other MSIAC nations as well.
 MSIAC also provides short accident reports on the public website in conjunction with the newsletter.
 In special cases, like the accident in Cyprus in 2011, MSIAC conducts a forensic analysis of an accident.

 Collation and analysis of IM and HC Test Data